 NARIP Placements & Success Stories

-With well ove 1000 placements (and more in the works), and also 31 signings to synch agent and music publishing deals, NARIP members have hit the mark in major network television shows, films, advertisements, brand campaigns and documentaries.
+With well over 2000 placements (and more in the works), and also 31 signings to synch agent and music publishing deals, NARIP members have hit the mark in major network television shows, films, advertisements, brand campaigns and documentaries.
 Placements are only part of the success they experience: professional relationships formed have resulted in creative collaborations too numerous to mention, including deals signed and new levels of exposure.

 Congratulations to NARIP member Bill Stankay (“the Young Brian Eno”) whose track “Tartarus” was just licensed for a trailer for Lionsgate film Deepwater Horizon starring Dylan O’Brien, Mark Wahlberg, Kurt Russell, Kate Hudson and John Malkovich.
 Thanks to Trailer Park’s Bobby Gumm for spotting Bill’s talent.

 Congratulations to Simon Horrocks of Affix Music who has licensed 14 *more* tracks for the following shows, with many thanks to music supervisor Andrea von Foerster for placing them:

 Modern Family 6ARG20 (end of last season) – Affix 40084 Celebrate

 DanceOn Juniors Episode 4 – I’m On A Boat

 DanceOn Juniors Episode 9 – Dancing On The Stars

 Face2Face – My Voice Counts